 the time at which Enron owns less than 10% of the securities issued to it in the transaction.

-Enron holds certain consent rights until the earlier of (i) 5 years after the closing and (ii) the time at which Enron owns less than 25% of the securities issued to it in the transaction.
+In order to protect its investment in Holdco, Enron holds certain consent rights similar to those typically granted to investors.
+Namely, until the earlier of (i) 5 years after the closing and (ii) the time at which Enron owns less than 25% of the securities issued to it in the transaction.

 Enron’s consent is necessary for:

-HoldCo to authorize or issue new stock that ranks equal to or better than the Feline Prides.
+Holdco to authorize or issue new stock that ranks equal to or better than the Feline Prides.

-HoldCo to take actions that would cause
+Holdco to take actions that would cause

 Enron to own greater than 4.9% of Holdco’s voting common stock.